How Stress Management Can Improve Mental Health: Stop Feeling Overwhelmed And Anxious

 While there are many helpful ways to reduce stress and anxiety symptoms when they arise, sometimes intense anxiety can indicate an underlying condition.
 For example, people living with anxiety disorders and panic disorders may experience overwhelming thoughts and display a physical reaction to them.
 If you often feel overwhelmed, it may be beneficial to learn whether your symptoms indicate an anxiety condition.

-How to cope when you're feeling overwhelmed and anxious
+Tips to stop feeling overwhelmed and anxious

 Stress can impair your physical, emotional, and cognitive health.
 Among its effects, stress can manifest as forgetfulness, rigid thinking, difficulty concentrating, constant worrying, and poor judgment.
 Stress can also act as a trigger to depression in some people.
-There are a few helpful ways to reduce stress and anxiety when they arise—, both in the short and long term.
+There are a few helpful ways to reduce stress and anxiety when they arise, both in the short and the long term.

-Setting boundaries for your mental health
+Set boundaries for your mental health

-Keeping perfectionism in check
+Keep perfectionism in check

 Mindfulness is often used with therapy for anxiety, and many mental health professionals integrate it into their practice.
 Mindfulness meditation has been shown to be helpful in reducing stress and anxiety.
 Practicing mindfulness allows you to shift the mind's focus to the present moment by concentrating on the breath and bodily sensations.

-Using relaxation techniques
+Use relaxation techniques

 Unlike shallow breathing, filling your lungs with air has been shown to help reduce tension and stress.
 Deep breathing involves taking slow deep breaths through the nose and exhaling through the mouth.
 The stomach rises and falls while you repeat this process a few times.
+Writing down what you feel can also be a good relaxation technique to alleviate overwhelming emotions.

-Exercising and spending time in nature
+Exercise and spend time in nature to boost mental health

-When anxiety feels overwhelming
+When stress and anxiety feel overwhelming

-Symptoms of anxiety disorder
+Symptoms of stress and anxiety disorder

 The main treatments for anxiety disorders are medication and psychotherapy, used alone or in combination.
 Cognitive behavior therapy (CBT) is considered one of the most effective psychotherapy approaches for anxiety disorders.